mingyao1120/QMN/README.md

 ---

 ## Data Preparation
+If any dataset link becomes invalid, you can refer to [Hugging Face](https://huggingface.co/Lonicerin) for alternative resources.
 ### Charades-STA and ActivityNet Captions
 - **Charades-STA Features**: Use the features provided by [LGI](https://github.com/JonghwanMun/LGI4temporalgrounding).
 See the [Charades-STA repository](https://github.com/JonghwanMun/LGI4temporalgrounding) for details.
 - **ActivityNet Captions Features**: Download hdf5 features from [ActivityNet Captions](http://activity-net.org/challenges/2016/download.html).